What is Localization? All you Need to Know

 What is Continuous Localization?

 Once upon a time, all you had to do was create content, translate it, and release it.
 The problem with this workflow now is that a lot of content is ever-changing.
-So, if you are trying to solve modern problems with traditional solutions, that’s hardly ever going to end well – which is where continuous localization comes in to save the day.
+So, if you are trying to solve modern problems with traditional solutions, that’s hardly ever going to end well – which is where continuous localization comes in to save the day by providing a detailed roadmap for how the localization process will unfold every time you create new content.

 Continuous localization, on the other hand, gives you the option of, well, continuously localizing.
 It’s all about having a platform that is as agile as your product.